 Immigration - new visa application centres to open in October 2018

-In person visa appointments - work and study visas, settlement and citizenship applications
+Work and study visas, settlement and citizenship applications - in person visa appointments

 The government confirmed that Sopra Steria has secured a contract to provide in-person visa appointments within the UK for work and study visas, as well as settlement and citizenship applications, across 60 UK locations – a significant increase to the eight centres currently spread out across the UK.